octobercms/docs/3.x/extend/lists/list-controller.md

 The `Backend\Behaviors\ListController` class is a controller behavior used for easily adding a record list to a page.
 The behavior provides the sortable and searchable list with optional links on its records.
 The behavior provides the controller action `index` however the list can be rendered anywhere and multiple list definitions can be used.

 List behavior depends on list [column definitions](../../element/definitions.md) and a [model class](../database/model.md).
 In order to use the list behavior you should add it to the `$implement` property of the controller class.
-Also, the `$listConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior options.
+Also, the `$listConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior properties.

 ```php
 namespace Acme\Blog\Controllers;